FDMcreative/instagram-clone/README.md

 -

-This is an instagram clone with login, profile page and image upload functionalities.
+This is an instagram clone (with some graphic modification).
+The following functionalities are present: register with a profile image, login, logout, user profile page and new images upload.

 -

 Difficulties:

--
+- Setting up AWS public bucket (policy) to store the uploaded images.
+- Recreating an instagram-clone user experience.

+Not working:

+- The .then() part of user deleteRoute is not working (res.unauthorized is not a function).